roman-corgi/Roman-CGI-Data-Challenge-Tutorials/README.md

    ### Starshade data

-   As in the official data challenge, this tutorial data set includes two final epochs of images of the scientific target     observed with a WFIRST starshade rendezvous mission.
+   As in the official data challenge, this tutorial data set includes two final epochs of images of the scientific target     observed with a Roman starshade rendezvous mission.
 The starshade images were simulated using the [SISTER](http://sister.caltech.edu) starshade simulation toolkit.
 The starshade data and calibration FITS files are stored under [Data/SS](Data/SS).

    ### Tutorial script and presentation